Theory & Computation Award for Early Career Scientists

 This award is sponsored by the Bioenergetics, Mitochondria & Metabolism Subgroup.

 The purpose of the Award is to boost the visibility of a beginning faculty member whose research and recent achievements focus on cutting-edge investigations of biomolecular processes in living organisms.
 The research can involve computation, theory or experiment.
-The winner will present a featured talk at the 2024 Biopolymers in Vivo Subgroup symposium on Saturday February 10, in Philadelphia.
+The winner will present a featured talk at the 2024 Biopolymers in Vivo Subgroup symposium on Saturday February 15, in Los Angeles.

 The BIV Awards Committee that selects the winner is comprised of the BIV Executive Committee, the two immediate Past Chairs, and the current postdoc and grad student representatives.